5l1v3r1/pragmash/COMMANDS.md

 For example, `subarr (arr a b c) 1 3` returns the array equivalent to `arr b c`.

+### sum

+This command takes zero or more arrays of numbers and returns the sum of all the numbers.

 # Filesystem

 ### exists